IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/deploying-sample-app-with-external-secrets.md

 # Using the Fusion GitOps Quickstart to Deploy an AI Application with Secure Secret Management

-A production-ready tutorial demonstrating GitOps continuous delivery, automated secret management, and zero-downtime secret rotation on Fusion HCI.
+A comprehensive tutorial demonstrating GitOps continuous delivery, automated secret management, and zero-downtime secret rotation on Fusion HCI.

 ## Introduction

-Deploying AI applications in production requires more than just running containers—it demands robust secret management, automated deployment workflows, and zero-downtime updates.
-This tutorial demonstrates how to deploy a complete AI chat application using the Fusion GitOps Quickstart, showcasing enterprise-grade patterns for secret management and continuous delivery.
+Deploying AI applications in production requires more than just running containers; it demands robust secret management, automated deployment workflows, and zero-downtime updates.
+This tutorial demonstrates how to deploy a complete AI chat application using the Fusion GitOps Quickstart, showcasing production patterns for secret management and continuous delivery.

 **What makes this different**: Instead of building a GitOps platform from scratch, you'll consume a pre-built platform layer (ArgoCD, Vault, External Secrets Operator) and focus on deploying your application.
-This separation of concerns mirrors real-world enterprise environments where platform teams provide infrastructure and application teams consume it.
+This platform versus application split mirrors real-world enterprise environments where platform teams provide infrastructure and application teams consume it.

+## Who This Is For

+This tutorial assumes working familiarity with OpenShift and the `oc` CLI, Kubernetes deployments and secrets, and basic GitOps concepts (Git as the source of truth, declarative sync).

+Prior hands-on experience with Vault or ArgoCD specifically is **not required**; both are explained as you go.

+**Time estimate**: Completing the three linked platform prerequisites first typically takes less than an hour; the application deployment steps in this tutorial take another 10–15 minutes.

 ## What You'll Build

 This tutorial has two distinct layers:

 ### Platform Layer (GitOps Quickstart)
-The foundation provided by the [Fusion GitOps Quickstart](gitops-quickstart.md):
+The foundation the [Fusion GitOps Quickstart](gitops-quickstart.md) provides:
 - **ArgoCD**: GitOps continuous delivery engine
 - **HashiCorp Vault**: Encrypted secret storage with Kubernetes authentication
 - **External Secrets Operator**: Automatic secret synchronization from Vault to Kubernetes